 15. Insurance: It is a condition of booking that all guests must take out a travel insurance policy (ideally on the day you confirm the booking).
 All policies should cover the entire period of the holiday and take effect BEFORE the date of outbound travel.
 The European Health Insurance Card (EHIC) provides insufficient cover in this respect and is not a replacement for travel/cancellation insurance.

 16. Liability / Force Majeure: Go Alpine accepts no responsibility for delays or alterations caused by war, riot, civil strife, industrial dispute, terrorism, closure or congestion of airports, ports, train stations or roads, technical problems with transportation, natural and nuclear disaster, fire, adverse weather conditions, piste closure or similar events beyond its control.

 17. Travel Documents, Passports and Visas: Guests are advised to contact the Foreign and Commonwealth Office (FCO), or visit their web site on www.fco.gov.uk for advice on travelling to France.
 All UK nationals will require a valid passport for France.
 You must ensure you have at least 6 months remaining on your passport validity and we advise you to apply for your passport no later than 10 weeks before departure.
 It is the guest’s responsibility to arrange and obtain any necessary visas.

 18. Acceptance: The terms & conditions are read and accepted by the group leader, on behalf of all named party members and any person subsequently included on a booking.

-All other reasons will not be considered a valid reason to utilise the Covid-19 cancellation policy, and our standard cancellation policy will apply.
-These include, but are not limited to:
+The following reasons will not be considered a valid reason for cancellation and our standard cancellation policy will apply.
+They include, but are not limited to: